gabrielfacci/ThunderBetClone/replit.md

 ## Overview

-ThunderBet is a Brazilian online betting platform built as a full-stack TypeScript application using React and Express.
-The application features a mobile-first design with casino games, deposit/withdrawal functionality via PIX, and user profile management.
-The system is designed for both national (Portuguese) and international (English) users with automatic language switching based on account mode.
+ThunderBet is a comprehensive Brazilian online betting platform built as a full-stack TypeScript application using React and Express.
+The application features a mobile-first design with casino games, real-time transaction processing via PIX, and complete user management.
+The system supports multiple users with individual profiles, game sessions, bonuses, and financial tracking.
+Real data is stored in Supabase PostgreSQL database with full CRUD operations for users, games, transactions, and system analytics.

 ## System Architecture